dm-zharov/swift-security/README.md

 ## <a name="accessibility"> Accessibility

-Default accessibility matches background application (`.afterFirstUnlock` == `kSecAttrAccessibleAfterFirstUnlock`).
-That is not the most secure way to store items, so you could change it.
+Default accessibility is suitable for background running applications (`.afterFirstUnlock`, `kSecAttrAccessibleAfterFirstUnlock`).
+That is not the most secure way to store items, so you might consider to change it.

 ### Store